aspose-diagram/Aspose.Diagram-Documentation/italian/pythonjava/developer-guide/working-with-pages/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/_index.it.md

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-SetVisioPageOrientation.py" >}}

 ## **Controlla l'esportazione di pagine nascoste Visio al salvataggio**
-Aspose.Diagram per Python tramite Java API consente agli sviluppatori di includere o escludere pagine Visio nascoste salvando diagram in file PDF, HTML, immagini (PNG, JPEG, GIF), SVG e XPS.
-Anche loro possono nascondere Visio pagine utilizzando Aspose.Diagram per Python tramite Java API perché la sua opzione è già disponibile tramite la cella UIVisibility nella pagina ShapeSheet.
+Aspose.Diagram for Python via Java API allows developers to include or exclude hidden Visio pages on saving diagram to PDF, HTML, Image (PNG, JPEG, GIF), SVG, and XPS files.
+Even they may hide Visio pages using Aspose.Diagram for Python via Java API because its option is already available through the cell UIVisibility in the page ShapeSheet.

 ### **Nascondi una pagina nel Visio Diagram e imposta l'opzione di esportazione**
-Aspose.Diagram per Python tramite Java API ha la classe `Page` che rappresenta una pagina di disegno Visio.
-La proprietà PageSheet esposta dalla classe Page espone anche le proprietà della pagina.
-Il campo `UIVisibility` delle proprietà della pagina permette di nascondere la pagina.
-Gli sviluppatori possono quindi utilizzare la proprietà `exportHiddenPage` che viene aggiunta nelle classi `SVGSaveOptions`, `XPSSaveOptions`, `ImageSaveOptions`, `HTMLSaveOptions` e `PdfSaveOptions`.
+Aspose.Diagram for Python via Java API has the `Page` class that represents a Visio drawing page.
+The PageSheet property exposed by the Page class also exposes the page properties.
+The `UIVisibility` field of the page properties allows to hide the page.
+Developers can then use `exportHiddenPage` property which is added in the `SVGSaveOptions`, `XPSSaveOptions`, `ImageSaveOptions`, `HTMLSaveOptions` and `PdfSaveOptions` classes.

-#### **Impostare l'opzione di esportazione per PDF**
+#### **Set the Export Option for PDF**
-Il codice seguente mostra come impostare le opzioni di salvataggio prima di salvare un diagram in formato PDF.
+The code below shows how to set save options before saving a diagram to PDF format.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-ExporToHiddenVisioPagesToPdf.py" >}}

-#### **Impostare l'opzione di esportazione per HTML**
+#### **Set the Export Option for HTML**
-Il codice seguente mostra come impostare le opzioni di salvataggio prima di salvare un diagram in formato HTML.
+The code below shows how to set save options before saving a diagram to HTML format.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-ExportOfHiddenVisioPagesToHtml.py" >}}